zebrium/ze-kubernetes-collector/README.md

 ## Testing your installation
 Once the collector has been deployed in your Kubernetes environment, your logs and anomaly detection will be available in the Zebrium UI.

+## Troubleshooting
+In the event that Zebrium requires the ze_collector logs for troubleshooting, you can use these commands:
+1. Use: `kubectl get pods --namespace zebrium` to get the zlog-collector pod names first.
+2. Use: `kubectl logs <pod_name> --namespace zebrium` to get logs. **Note:** There may be multiple pods containing logs.

 ## Contributors
 * Brady Zuo (Zebrium)